 There are a range of walks to do on site either by following a fixed route or by wandering through the parkland at your own pace.
 There are also guided tours of the parkland and garden - check on arrival for what's running that day.

 The garden sits in the shadow of the main house and neighbouring St Peter's Church.
 There are plenty of inviting benches and spots to rest along the way.

-The pool gardens with its gentle cascade is a relaxing place to wander round or take a break on a bench and relax.
-The borders are filled with colour and the ponds teaming with life.
+The pool gardens with a gentle cascade are a relaxing place to wander round or take a break on a bench and relax.
+The borders are filled with spring colour.

 Food and drink

-You can refuel at our tea garden kiosk where there's a range of cold snacks, hot and cold drinks and ice creams.
-Check out the picnic page for the best places to go to enjoy your own feast.
+You can refuel at our tea-room, which includes takeaway, where there's a range of snacks, hot and cold drinks and ice creams.